ncheneweth/iac-resources/README.md

 ### Bills you will pay

+Architect infrastructure code in modular, multi-repo, multi-pipeline _Domain_ bounded patterns.
+Rationales for not
+doing so are anti-patterns.

+because...
+* comprehension
+* blast radius
+* testability
+* rbac
+* velocity

 Scope always includes:
 * Tests: with each commit and nightly (everything not tested should be considered broken)
 * Security: Encryption at rest and in transit, secure secrets management including rotation, automated Auth N and Z, server-OS hardening